jorge-de-la-barrera/CHIP-candidate_mutations/README.md

 ## Variant Calling
 The variant calling was performed by 2 WDL script:
-- xxx: make the variant calling for a single-sample level
+- variant_calling.wdl: make the variant calling for a single-sample level
-- yyy: make the variant calling at a cohort-level
+- cohort_candidates.wdl: make the variant calling at a cohort-level